AnnaVitali/WebXR-BabylonJS-examples/README.md

 ## MRTK Usage example

-This example show how the merk element can be used with Babylon.js for jenerating WebXR app.
+This example show how MRTK element can be used with Babylon.js for jenerating WebXR app.

 ![Alt Text](img/web_xr.gif)